 1. It allows you to improve your relationship with your suppliers

-When you consider your categories to offer your customers in-store, you'd need to assign specific roles, strategies and tactics to each.
+When considering which product categories to offer your customers in-store, you need to assign specific roles, strategies and tactics to each.
 You have goals that you want to achieve.

 2. It makes your data more accessible

-You can manage that by integrating multiple data sources into a single source of the truth relative to each category.
+You can manage that by integrating multiple data sources into a single source of truth relative to each category.

 There is also the point that even if you know your space constraints, you can still face the issue of deciding which SKUs to list to achieve your objectives for the category within your space available.